GTA: A Benchmark for General Tool Agents: GTA Benchmark

 \subsection{Dataset Formulation}

 Given a set of tools $\mathcal{T}_c=\left\{t_k\right\}_{k=1}^N$, a sample in GTA is composed of five parts $(\mathcal{F}, \mathcal{Q}, \mathcal{T}, \mathcal{C}, \mathcal{A})$.
 Among these parts, $\mathcal{F}$ is a set of files containing one or two images. $\mathcal{Q}$ is a query based on $\mathcal{F}$.
 It is a real-world scenario based problem of simple form but needs to be solved through multiple steps with tools in $\mathcal{T}_c$.
-Which tools need to be used, and in what steps, are not explicitly included in the query.
+Which tools need to be used, and in what steps are not explicitly included in the query.
 They require reasoning and planning by the LLM, which serves as a central controller.
 This procedure is given in the reference tool chain $\mathcal{C}=\{s_i\}_{i=1}^m$.
 The tool chain contains $m$ steps.
 Each step is $s_i=(t_i, a_i, r_i)$, where $t_i$ is the tool used in step $i$. $a_i$ and $r_i$ indicate arguments and return values. $\mathcal{T}=\bigcup_{j=1}^m\{t_j\}\subseteq \mathcal{T}_c$ notes the set of tools involved in this query. $\mathcal{A}$ is the final answer yielded by the LLM after reasoning with tools.

 In our setting, $\mathcal{T}_c$ contains 14 tools across four categories, including perception, operation, logic, and creativity.
 The full list of tools is shown in Figure~\ref{fig:sample}, and more detailed information can be found in Appendix~\ref{appendix:tool}.
 The queries $\mathcal{Q}$ are classified into three types: subjective, objective, and image generation.
 Examples of the three types of queries are shown in Appendix~\ref{appendix:query_type}.
 For a subjective query $\mathcal{Q}_s$, the final answer $\mathcal{A}$ is usually some descriptive text.
 It is not unique, but the general idea is the same.
 In this case, $\mathcal{A}$ contains a list of three reference answers.
 For an objective query $\mathcal{Q}_o$, $\mathcal{A}$ is a uniquely determined number or phrase.
-For an image generation query $\mathcal{Q}_g$, we only measure the tool call procedure and do not evaluate the generated image.
+For an image generation query $\mathcal{Q}_g$, we do not measure the generated image directly.
 In this situation, $\mathcal{A}=\emptyset$.